Golfland: History

+Big Surf was the site of the first Wave Pool in the United States.

 The Golfland locations in Stanton and Sunnyvale, California were hotbeds for the burgeoning fighting game community in the 1990s, with many players congregating in Golfland arcade halls to play Street Fighter II.
 Golfland USA in Sunnyvale was the location of Battle by the Bay in 1996, the first nationwide fighting game tournament.

 Sunsplash water parks

 The locations in Mesa, AZ and Roseville, CA each have a water park attached to their FECs called Sunsplash.
 These parks charge separate admission and operate in the summer.

 The park opened in 1983 and the water park opened in 1986.

 In the movie Bill & Ted's Excellent Adventure, Bill, Ted, and Napoleon visit a fictional waterpark called Waterloo in San Dimas, CA. The scenes at Waterloo are a cross between establishing shots at San Dimas Raging Waters and shots with the actors at Golfland Sunsplash.

 Notable attractions

 The Sunsplash locations in Roseville and Mesa feature waterslides and other water-based attractions, where most are available at both parks.